 Yes, some of the pics that you see out there are legit and they are just trying to show you what is possible or they are just bragging.

-Mostly, they are just trying to play on people’s emotions and desperation so that they can get them to join their latest greatest hot deal.
+They are just trying to play on people’s emotions and desperation.

-There are even 6 and 7-figure earners who don’t share many or ANY pics at all and just make quiet fortunes online.
+There are even 6 and 7-figure earners who don’t share ANY pics and just make quiet fortunes online.

 Maybe they are introverts or maybe they are just very private people and don’t need to let everyone know their business.